laeblab/GBEX_BGI/README.md

 # GBEX - Goodbye Excel: A MetaDataStore and more

 # TODO
-* [ ] Improve location_labeller function.
-A1, A2, A3 could be A1-3
-* [ ] Finish Todo in GBEX storage
+* [ ] Consider option for viewing locations if there are more than 3 locations (then it won't fit in the box)
 * [ ] Check CSS of storage navbar middle title thingy.
-Its slightly higher than on non storage pages
+It's slightly higher than on non storage pages
 * [ ] Consider making location labels into links...
-* [ ] Recreate Django app to get latest default settings.py
+* [ ] Recreate Django app to get the latest default settings.py
 * [ ] Create tests

 # Long todo
 * [ ] Update to Bootstrap 5 (maybe get rid of jquery or at least upgrade to latest) or consider switching to primereact
 * [ ] Consider switching to django channels
+* [ ] Move models col_display_func_dict into helpers.field_to_string for many2many fields
+* [ ] Make a custom thing to check on delete whether object is used in Many-to-many relation and if so, prevent deletion
+* [ ] Inform frontend how to sort each column (numbers/dates/strings)
+* [ ] Give frontend a "nice name" for columns

 # DTU BGI Instance
 To deploy with LDAP support remember to install